SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 If you haven't taken the pictures or the system have trouble identifying the objects on the screen, Simulator Controller will use a fallback mechanism.
 You will hear the short standard Windows sound for errors to inform you that the picture search has failed, the first time Simulator Controller wants to tweak the pitstop settings.
 And you will find corresponding information in the "Simulator Controller Logs.txt" file located in the *Logs* folder in your user *Documents* folder.
 Since the fallback mechanism has no understanding of the actual structure and current selections of the Pitstop MFD, it will use a reasonable set of available settings and will navigate accordingly.
 To be precise, it works only for Dry tyres (since only then the Tyre Set option is available), it will assume that refueling is possible, that tyre change is selected, but brake change is deselected.
 It will also assume, that the "Select Driver" option is available, as this is the typical layout in an endurance race.
 For a single user race, refueling and tyre pressure selection will still function correctly, but repair options will be off by one in this case.
 But be aware, if any of the above conditions are not met, the selection of pitstop settings may fail.
 Therefore I strongly recommend, that you create the search pictures as described above.

+Last note: On our Discord server (https://discord.gg/5N8JrNr48H), there is a small tool in the channel #tools-and-fixes available, with which you can test, whether all your pictures can be be found.

 ## Plugin *AC*

 This plugin handles starting and stopping of the *Assetto Corsa* simulation game.
 An application with the name "Assetto Corsa" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startAC" as a special function hook in this configuration, and set the window title to "Assetto Corsa Launcher".